One confusing process that everyone encounters everyday is ethical decision making. People may not notice this but it is constantly being used.

 Morality and ethics help people in making good choices and decisions.
 Various codes of ethics provide different standards for categorizing and resolving issues on morality.
 Ethical ideals usually come from famous ancient and modern philosophers, religious figures, scholars and even from personal beliefs.
 Although these philosophies about ethics are different, every ethical code type has vital core values that serve a guide in ethical decision making.
 Morals and ethics guides any decision making as well as control the way people More...

-Compromise in Ethical Decision Making
+Ethical Decision Making in Small Businesses

-Ethical Decision Making Framework
+Assessing Ethical Decision Making

 Different approaches like Rights Based approach, Utilitarian approach, Common Good approach, Virtue approach and Fairness or Justice Approach can be used.
 After thorough thinking, make the decision.
 The process of thinking may take some time but making the actual decision should not be delayed.
 Longer periods of evaluating the problem will just lead to mental exhaustion which will hinder a person from thinking correctly.
 After the decision has been made, examine the effects of the choice that you have made.
 Reflect on the lessons that you have learned from the experience and apply it to the next challenges.